State-dependent potentials for the $^1\text{S}_{0}$ and $^3\text{P}_{0}$ clock states of neutral ytterbium atoms: Experimental techniques

 \subsection{Estimating the $\tP{0}$ polarizability at the tune-out wavelength}

 We examine the polarizability of the $\tP{0}$ state at the tune-out wavelength by measuring the light shift induced on the clock transition by a dipole beam operating at the tune-out wavelength.
-We make use of the fact that the $\sS{0}$ state experiences no trapping potential at the ground-state tune-out wavelength and thus any light shift induced on the clock transition at this wavelength will have its origin only in the excited $\tP{0}$ state.
+We make use of the fact that the $\sS{0}$ state experiences no trapping potential at the ground-state tune-out wavelength and thus any light shift induced on the clock transition at this wavelength originates from the finite ac polarizability of the $\tP{0}$ state.
 Due to the significant differential light shift at the tune-out wavelength, we expect significant broadening of the resonance for large shifts.
 To ensure that the clock resonance linewidth is only limited by the laser linewidth and not by the spatial inhomogeneity of the dipole beam we measure only at low dipole beam powers of up to $\simeq \!
 35\mW$.

-To compute the intensity-normalized potential $V_\mathrm{ac}/I$, we divide the measured light shift by the effective dipole beam intensity, normalized to $1\,$W. The latter is again ascertained by integrating the dipole beam intensity distribution over the atomic cloud.
+To compute the intensity-normalized potential $V_\mathrm{ac}/I$, we divide the measured light shift by the effective dipole beam intensity.
+The latter is again estimated by integrating the dipole beam intensity distribution over the atomic cloud.
 We further take the measured dipole beam waist and the small angle of $0.76(12)^\circ$ between the dipole beam and the lattice into account.

-The conservatively assessed uncertainties in each of these measurements, i.e. the atom cloud size, beam waist and angle, are used to compute the linear sum of the propagated uncertainties, yielding a systematic error contribution of $0.85~ \mathrm{Hz / \frac{W}{cm^2}}$.
+The conservatively assessed uncertainties in each of these measurements, i.e., the atom cloud size, beam waist and angle, are used to compute the linear sum of the propagated uncertainties, yielding a systematic error contribution of $0.85~ \mathrm{Hz / \frac{W}{cm^2}}$.
 As the remaining sources of systematic errors, we account for a potentially imperfect focus overlap between lattice and dipole beam, the uncertainties stemming from our reference photodiode calibration, our integrating sphere and powermeter, and the finite transmission through our glass cell.